michaelklishin/quartzite/README.md

 ## Usage

-Quartzite is a young project and until 1.0 is released and documentation guides are written, it may be challenging to use for anyone except the author.
+Quartzite is a young project and until 1.0 is released and documentation guides are written, it may be challenging to use.
 For code examples, see our test suite.

-Once the library matures, we will update this document.
+Once documentation guides are written, we will update this document.

 ## Project goals